Marketing Hockey Strategically (HCKY) 642

 Marketing Hockey Strategically

 Delivery Mode: Online

 Prerequisites: Complete a business or management degree at a recognized post secondary institution Complete the CHP Professional Education Program (CHP-PrEP) through BHI’s academic partner, Athabasca University.
 Accumulate a minimum of three years of managerial experience within hockey-related organizations

 Faculty: Faculty of Business

-More so than in other professional sports, the bulk of revenues of a professional hockey franchise derive directly and indirectly from ticketing sales and ingress spending.
-The focus of this course is on identifying, understanding, and targeting the fans, viewers, and spectators with the greatest potential to increase a franchise’s profitability and valuation.
+More so than in other professional sports, the bulk of the revenues of a professional hockey franchise derive directly and indirectly from ticketing sales and ingress spending.
+Fans attending and following games and their geographical markets differ (a) in their ability to pay for tickets, (b) in the amount they will spend on concessions and other merchandise, and (c) in their capacity to attract advertisers and sponsors.
+Moreover, the appeal of other entertainment options – sports and otherwise – differs among various groups of fans and in different markets.
+For this reason, the focus of this course is on identifying, understanding, and targeting the fans, viewers, and spectators with the greatest potential to increase a franchise’s profitability and valuation.

 - Apply core marketing concepts such as the marketing concept, segmentation, targeting, positioning, and branding.

 - Understand and apply basic concepts of consumer psychology, specifically focused on sports and hockey consumers.

 - Identify various variables that comprise the behaviour of hockey fans/consumers.